PUNCH-Cyber/stoq/docs/dev/upgrading_plugins.rst

 be slightly modified for use with v3.
 Some key changes include:

     - Full asyncio support with all plugins
     - The entire request state is passed to dispatchers, workers, and archivers.
 This includes making all payloads, and their respective results, available to them.
-    - A ``Logger`` object is now available to all plugins upono instantiation
+    - A ``Logger`` object is now available to all plugins upon instantiation
     - Errors from plugins are no longer simply a list of strings, they are now a list of ``Error`` objects
     - Configuration parameters are passed to each plugin as a ``StoqConfigParser`` object